skupperproject/refdog/input/commands/connector/generate.md

   port: 8080
   selector: app=backend

-# Direct the output to a file
+# Generate a Connector resource and direct the output to a file
 $ skupper connector generate backend 8080 > backend.yaml
 ~~~